smhr/ska-src-training-containers/README.md

 First you need to have [HomeBrew](http://brew.sh/) installed, after that follow the next:

 1. Open your terminal and install Git using Homebrew: `brew install git`.
-2. Verify the installation was successful by typing which `git --version`.
+2. Verify the installation was successful by typing `git --version`.

 **Setting-up git configuration**